- 13–16.1 in

 - Although both parents incubate the eggs, only the male Willet spends the night on the nest.

 - Willets and other shorebirds were once a popular food.
-In 1871, John James Audubon wrote that the eggs were tasty and the young “grow rapidly, become fat and juicy, and by the time they are able to fly, afford excellent food.”
+In his famous Birds of America accounts, John James Audubon wrote that Willet eggs were tasty and the young “grow rapidly, become fat and juicy, and by the time they are able to fly, afford excellent food.”
 By the early 1900s, Willets had almost vanished north of Virginia.
 The Migratory Bird Treaty Act of 1918 banned market hunting and marked the start of the Willet’s comeback.

 - Like Killdeer, Willets will pretend to be disabled by a broken wing in order to draw attention to themselves and lure predators away from their eggs or chicks.